mmackh/BaseComponents/README.md

 ### DataRender

 DataRender abstracts all the tedious protocols one would need to implement when dealing with UICollectionView or UITableView.
-You decide whether to render a cell using a table or a grid, simply by choosing the apropriate superclass.
+You decide whether to render a cell using a table or a grid, simply by choosing the appropriate superclass.

 ```
 import UIKit